-We alter our mood in many ways and we will come back to this topic when we look at the role of emotions and other feelings in Chapter Eight.
-For now let us simply note that we can engage in a number of 2° behaviors which are designed to change our experience.
+We alter our mood in many ways.
+We can engage in any number of 2° behaviors which are designed to change our experience.
 If we are tired we can rest.
 If we are lonely we can seek company.
-But there are also things we can do which alter the mood without changing our overall circumstances.
-If I am anxious I can get drunk.
-If I feel aimless I can smoke crack.
-If I feel poor I can go shopping.
-These choices alter my mood but not the reality which causes those feelings to arise for me.
+If we are anxious we can get drunk.
+If we feel aimless we can smoke crack.
+If we feel poor we can go shopping.
+These choices alter our mood but not the reality which causes those feelings to arise for us.